mgreiler/se-unlocked/Transcripts/EP_02_Cassidy.md

 # Transcript Episode 2 Cassidy Williams

-**Michaela:** [00:00:00] Hello, and welcome to this summer engineering and luck podcast.
+**Michaela:** [00:00:00] Hello, and welcome to the software engineering unlocked podcast.
 I'm your host, dr. McKayla and I open the doors to software companies and thought leaders around the world.
-Today I speak with Cassidy Williams about how it is to work remotely for code pen, partying, and actively used software from one technology to another.
+Today I speak with Cassidy Williams about how it is to work remotely for CodePen, partying, and actively used software from one technology to another.
-How and why she brings humor into Tai and how she handles all his side projects.
+How and why she brings humor into tech and how she handles all his side projects.
 I'm super thrilled for his awesome first episode.
 I hope you enjoy it.
 If you like it, support my work by spreading the word.
 Tell your friends about this podcast shared on Twitter, LinkedIn, Facebook.
 I promise you.
 I will do a happy